BitWacker PIC and Other Microcontroller to Java Communications

 Installation Directions For all the Applications ( This is a first cut, more details will follow )

 - Configure Java JDK or Java Runtime Environment as it suits you.
 I am using version 1_4 to stay compatible with older machines.
-You can find it round about Download Java 2 Platform, Standard Edition, v 1.4.2 (J2SE)
+You can find it round about NetBeans with JDK. /* Was: Download Java 2 Platform, Standard Edition, v 1.4.2 (J2SE) */

 - Download and install the JavaComm API for your platform.
 Sun no longer supports this for windows; ( I will change to some other support soon ) I found it at [ http://wind.lcs.mit.edu/download/ Software Download and Install] Install can be a problem because a bad installation often fails without any messages.
 Here are installation directions: Javacomm -- Serial and Parallel port access for Java and xPL